fusioncharts/dev_centre_docs/chart-guide/advanced-charts/spark-charts/introduction.md

 A simple spark line chart looks like this:

-{% embed_all {"source": "gauge-and-widgets-guide-spark-charts-introduction-example-1.js", "id": "1"} %}
+{% embed_all gauge-and-widgets-guide-spark-charts-introduction-example-1.js %}

 ### Spark Column Chart

 A simple spark column chart looks like this:

-{% embed_all {"source": "gauge-and-widgets-guide-spark-charts-introduction-example-2.js", "id": "2"} %}
+{% embed_all gauge-and-widgets-guide-spark-charts-introduction-example-2.js %}

 ### Spark Win-Loss Chart

 A simple spark win-loss chart looks like this:

-{% embed_all {"source": "gauge-and-widgets-guide-spark-charts-introduction-example-3.js", "id": "3"} %}
+{% embed_all gauge-and-widgets-guide-spark-charts-introduction-example-3.js %}

 ## Salient Features